Gene find could lead to drug for chronic back pain

 By measuring the speed that the mice withdrew from different types of painful stimuli, the scientists were able to conclude that deleting the HCN2 gene abolished neuropathic pain.

-However, they found that deleting HCN2 did not affect normal acute pain - which occurs suddenly, for example when biting one's tongue.'No respite'
+However, they found that deleting HCN2 did not affect normal acute pain - which occurs suddenly, for example when biting one's tongue.

 Chronic pain comes in two main varieties.
 Inflammatory pain occurs when a persistent injury, such as a burn or arthritis, results in very sensitive nerve endings which increase the sensation of pain.